FF bootstrap photo v3.png

 The backbone of Fall Flights is the North American Waterfowl Management Plan, or NAWMP.
 In the late 1970s and early 1980s, waterfowl populations were at historic lows.
 Conservationists recognized the link between breeding habitat conditions in Canada and fall flight numbers in the United States.
 The NAWMP was formed in 1986.
 Today, it’s one of the most successful conservation initiatives in the world.

-State funding through Fall Flights is matched by Ducks Unlimited and leveraged with Canadian contributions and federal funding through the North American Wetlands Conservation Act (NAWCA).
+State funding through Fall Flights is matched by partners and leveraged with Canadian contributions and federal funding through the North American Wetlands Conservation Act (NAWCA).

 State agency investments are the critical first step to creating the multiplier effect that leads to significant conservation of wetlands and associated upland habitats in Canada.
 NAWCA requires non-federal match at a ratio of at least 1:1, and a minimum of fifty percent of the matching funds used for projects in Canada must originate from sources in the United States.